 In 2009, Michael was appointed by Mayor Nutter to the Board of Directors of the Delaware River Waterfront Corporation where he serves on the Planning Committee and the Design Review Committee which is overseeing the Master Plan for the central waterfront.

-Michael is president of Congregation Rodeph Shalom in Center City Philadelphia.
-He chaired the Master Plan Task Force which oversaw the design and construction of the synagogue's $15 million addition, and he recently chaired the Senior Rabbi Search Task Force.
+Michael is immediate past president of Congregation Rodeph Shalom in Center City Philadelphia.
+He chaired the Master Plan Task Force which oversaw the design and construction of the synagogue's $15 million addition, and he chaired the Senior Rabbi Search Task Force.
 He and his family have lived in Center City Philadelphia for over thirty-five years where he is an Emeritus member of the Board of Directors of the Queen Village Neighbors Association.
 Michael chaired the Queen Village Zoning Committee for ten years and is active in Philadelphia urban affairs.
 Michael was responsible for co-authoring the design guidelines and leading the effort that made Queen Village Philadelphia's first Neighborhood Conservation District.

 He has been a guest lecturer at the University of Pennsylvania Graduate School of Design and has conducted workshops for Delaware Valley Association for the Education of Young Children (DVAEYC), Temple University Institute for Continuing Studies, the Jewish Community Centers Adult Studies Program, Women's Collaborative Rehabilitation Program, Design on the Delaware and several neighborhood civic associations.